archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ![The surprisal $I(x)$ of a coin flip $x$ (i.e., lands "heads" or "tails") as the probability $p(x)$ of landing "heads" ranges from $0$ to $1$ for a "biased" coin.
 A "fair" coin would land on heads or tails with equal chances or \(p(x)=0.5\).](./shannon_surprisal_plot.png){#figure:surprisal_example}

-Entropy represents the *average* surprisal over all possible outcomes from a probability distribution.
-It quantifies the overall uncertainty or unpredictability of a system or source of information.
+Entropy represents the *average* surprisal over all possible outcomes from a probability distribution.[^fn001] It quantifies the overall uncertainty or unpredictability of a system or source of information.
 The higher the entropy, the more information the system is capable of producing, since there is greater uncertainty about which outcome will occur.

+[^fn001]:

 Entropy is highest when all outcomes are equally likely, and decreases as we gain more information to anticipate whether or not that event is likely to occur (Figure {#figure:entropy_example}).
 Information is therefore the reduction of that uncertainty or entropy when a new event is observed.
 We have learned more about the underlying probabilities for future events.